saichandesh/Ski-Day-Counter-Application-Using-Redux-and-React/README.md

 # Ski-Day-Counter-Application-Using-Redux-and-React

 Ski Day Counter application keep tracks of ski days with resort names, dates and little indicators that let us know whether it was a back-country day or powder day.
 It also can add days and when we add days we have an auto complete.
-The user interface components are built using React which make DOM rendering faster by using DOM diffing.
-The data store for this application is built using Flux and functional programming based design pattern, Redux.
+This application uses React components for UI layer and Flux based design pattern, Redux for the data store.

 ###Main Technologies used are
 > Redux<br/>